Development of assessment across the schools in North West Leicestershire

 The Pathway system defines the progress steps each year for all students, building on their achievement in their primary school, to fully achieve their potential at the end of Year 11.

 It also ensures that students are assessed at the end of their time in at the high schools in a consistent way.

 Subject groups across the schools have agreed statements of attainment for 5 pathways, differentiated according to standards on entry.
 The pathways have been written to build in high expectations for students from KS2-4.

 These pathways are described as follows:

 The pathways show a possible route from the start of Year 7 to the end of Year 11 (GCSE).
 The GCSE grade here is an aspiration for which the pathway statements of attainment will provide the building blocks.
 It should not be seen as a predictor of future performance.

 At the start of Year 7, students will be given an Expected Pathway.
 This is the minimum pathway which we expect students to be working at.
 The Expected Pathway is worked out from students Key Stage 2 results.

-The current pathway is an indication of where students are at the end of each review period.
-At Castle Rock High School, the year is divided in to six, 6 week Review Periods.
-At the end of each Review Period the progress of each student is monitored.
+The current pathway is an indication of where students are currently working.
+This Pathway is currently given twice a year, once after the students sit their mock assessments in Dec/Jan and then again after the summative assessments in June.
 Those students who are working below their Expected Target will be given a wide range of interventions in order to try and get them back on to their Expected Pathway.